asxvi/audb/currentlyWorking/confusion.md

-- [ ] Still confused on what functions to implement for logical operators.
+- [ ] Still confused on what to implement for logical operators.
-- [ ] int4ranges vs multiranges
+- [X] int4ranges vs multiranges
+- [ ]